JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 # Approaches to modeling and simulation

 `Simulate.jl` supports different approaches to modeling and simulation of **discrete event systems (DES)**.
-It provides three major schemes:
+It provides three major schemes: 1) an [event-scheduling scheme](@ref event_scheme), 2) a [process-oriented scheme](@ref process_scheme) and 3) [continuous sampling](@ref continuous_sampling).

-- an event-scheduling scheme,
-- a process-oriented scheme and
-- continuous sampling.

 With them different modeling strategies can be applied.

-We look at how a simple problem can be expressed differently through various modeling approaches:
+A problem can be expressed differently through various modeling approaches.
+We illustrate this with a simple problem:

-**Simple problem:**<br>
-A server **takes** something from an input, **processes** it for some time and **puts** it out to an output.
-We have 8 servers in our system, 4 foos and 4 bars, which communicate with each other via two channels.
+> A server *takes* something from an input, *processes* it for some time and
+> *puts* it out to an output.
+There are 8 servers in the system, 4 foos and 4 bars
+> interacting with each other via two channels.

 ## Event based modeling